 Learn more about How Complaint Management Software Helps to Improve Civic Engagement.

 The government cloud should be leveraged for scalability and agility in administrative processes.
 Digital government data storage improve processes by allowing for instant access to important data by government officials, online forms for relevant citizen and business application types, simplified open record requests, and government communications across departments via one simple platform.
 A digital record also ensures an accurate, automated, traceable accounting of steps taken to improve civic engagement, and communication of work status with constituents, making their experience convenient.

 Learn more about the Benefits of Digital Public Records Technology.

 3. Utilize Data to Improve Government Services

 With digital services comes lots of actionable data, all of which can be visualized and examined.
 Are departments quickly resolving incoming citizen concerns?
 How many permit applications are being filed each month?
 What are the approval rates and how are they changing over time?
 How many small businesses within a specific economic zone applied for an emergency relief loan?
 How many won?
 How has the response and resolution time for IT tickets across the entire government changed and what needs to be adjusted?
-With a unified cloud-based platform like GovPilot, employees and elected officials can clearly see work that is being performed the same, better, or worse than it was before the transition to virtualization—across jobs, teams, and functions.
+With unified, cloud-based government analytics, employees and elected officials can clearly see work that is being performed the same, better, or worse than it was before the transition to virtualization—across jobs, teams, and functions.